guildai/guild.ai/pages/docs/guides/create-object-detector.md

 Exit Guild Compare by pressing `q`.

-While the model continues to trian, we monitor its progress with TensorBoard next.
+While the model continues to train, we monitor its progress with TensorBoard next.

 ## Monitor progress with TensorBoard